Cancer surgery at a glance

 This type of surgery treats skin cancer (basal cell carcinoma and squamous cell carcinoma) by removing thin layers of skin tissue.
 Invented in the 1930s by Dr. Frederic Mohs, the treatment has been the standard skin cancer treatment ever since, with very few procedural updates.

-A minimally invasive surgery, laparoscopic surgery involves small incisions and using a thin, lighted tube with a camera attached to one end.
+A minimally invasive surgery, laparoscopic surgery involves small incisions and using a thin, lighted tube with a camera attached, providing the surgeon excellent vision in the area of operation via a video monitor.
 Cancers such as colon, gynecological and stomach are good candidates for this type of surgery.

-This type of surgery uses a robotic device that the surgeon controls to accomplish challenging surgical maneuvers not possible with just the surgeon’s hands alone.
+This type of surgery uses a robotic device the surgeon controls to accomplish challenging surgical maneuvers not possible with just the surgeon’s hands alone.
 Not all cancer surgeries can be performed in this manner.
-According to the American Cancer Society, prostate cancer is most commonly treated robotically.

 Cancer surgery risks & considerations